 Outside In by Deborah Underwood, illustrated by Cindy Derby

 Outside In thoughtfully looks at our relationship with nature.
 Sometimes we forget about Outside but Outside reminds us of sunset and shadows and birds…”Outside sings to us with chirps and rustles and tap-taps on the roof.”
 Celebrate nature with this lyrical ode to all that Outside gives us.
 Beautifully written with evocative watercolor illustrations, this gem is one you don’t want to miss.

 The Night Box by Louise Greig, illustrated by Ashling Lindsay

-“Day is yawning” begins this story about day and night personified.
+“Day is yawning” begins this story about day and night personified with human behaviors.
 When the boy unlocks the Night Box, Day goes to rest and Night comes out to play.
 Night welcomes the nocturnal animals, gives a moon to a pond, a branch to the owl, and for Max, Night makes sure he has a soft, warm bed.
 Later, when Night falls asleep, Max opens the box and Day sweeps back out.
 “Day breathes into the leaves, quiet flies out of the trees, yellow rises from the rooftops, and a new song begins.”
 Absolutely lovely.